Theory and Design of Multifunctional Space-Time Metasurfaces: Engineering Nonreciprocity of Space-Time Modulated Metasurfaces

 \section{Engineering Nonreciprocity of Space-Time Modulated Metasurfaces}

-In this section, we show that the generalized circuit model developed in Section~II can be used to realize different nonreciprocal devices and optimize their performances.
-We will present the design methodology to realize isolators, phase shifters, quasi-isolators, and circulators.
+In this section, we show that the generalized circuit model developed in Section~II can be used to realize different nonreciprocal devices engineering modulation functions.
+As examples, we design isolators, nonreciprocal phase shifters, quasi-isolators, and circulators on a physically rigid platform, only by modifying the modulation functions.